clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

     # Pull back the result to the host
     result = cle.pull(gpu_output)

-Here, the ``cpu_image`` is pushed to the GPU and the output GPU space is created automatically when calling the operation ``gaussian_blur``.
-The function will return a ``pyclesperanto array``.
+In this approach, ``cpu_image`` is automatically pushed to the GPU and output memory is allocated when ``gaussian_blur`` is called.
-Memory transfers are still applied in the background, but the user does not have to worry about it.
+The function returns a ``pyclesperanto array``, and memory transfers happen in the background without explicit management.

 Pipeline of operations
 ----------------------

-Most operations in pyclesperanto are filters.
-This means that you can chain them together to create a pipeline of operations.
+Since most pyclesperanto operations are filters, you can chain them together to create processing pipelines.
-For example, to apply a Gaussian blur followed by a threshold, you can write the following code:
+For example, to apply a Gaussian blur followed by a threshold:

 .. code:: python